Cranbourne South

 Table Chart PROFILE FAQ

-Cranbourne South features high concentrations of family households, with a lower-than-average median household size
+Cranbourne South features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 84.3% of all households, including 43.8% couples with children, 30.8% couples without children, and 8.5% single parent families.
-Non-family households account for the remaining 15.7%, with lone person households at 13.1% and group households comprising 2.7%.
-The median household size is 2.9 people, smaller than Greater Melbourne's average of 3.2.
+Family households constitute 84.3% of all households, including 43.8% couples with children, 30.8% couples without children, and 8.5% single parent families.
+Non-family households account for the remaining 15.7%, with lone person households at 13.1% and group households comprising 2.7% of the total.
+The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households